Data stream clustering: Algorithm Small-Space(S)

-The problem with the Small-Space is that the number of subsets $\ell$ that we partition S into is limited, since it has to store in memory the intermediate medians in X. So, if M is the size of memory, we need to partition S into $\ell$ subsets such that each subset fits in memory, ($n / \ell$) and so that the weighted $\ell k$ centers also fit in memory, $\ell k < M$.
-But such an $\ell$ may not always exist.
+The problem with the Small-Space is that the number of subsets that we partition S into is limited, since it has to store in memory the intermediate medians in X. So, if M is the size of memory, we need to partition S into subsets such that each subset fits in memory, ($n / \ell$) and so that the weighted $\ell k$ centers also fit in memory, $\ell k < M$.
+But such an may not always exist.

 The STREAM algorithm solves the problem of storing intermediate medians and achieves better running time and space requirements.
 The algorithm works as follows:

 Other algorithms

 Other well-known algorithms used for data stream clustering are: